mtumilowicz/scala-zio2-grpc-workshop/README.txt

             * client call automatically ends with a `Status.DEADLINE_EXCEEDED` error
     * allow gRPC clients to specify how long they are willing to wait for an RPC to complete
         * when you don't specify a deadline, client requests never timeout
+* Metadata
+    * information about a particular RPC call (such as authentication details)
+    * list of key-value pairs, where the keys are strings and the values are typically strings, but can be binary data

+## ScalaPB
+* is a protocol buffer compiler (protoc) plugin for Scala
+* generate Scala case classes, parsers and serializers for your protocol buffers
+* will look for protocol buffer (`.proto`) files under `src/main/protobuf`
+    * configurable using the `Compile / PB.protoSources setting`
+* running the compile command in sbt will generate Scala sources for your protos and compile them
+* configuration
+    * add sbt-protoc compiler plugin and ScalaPB Protobuf plugin dependencies to the plugins.sbt file
+        ```
+        addSbtPlugin("com.thesamet" % "sbt-protoc" % "1.0.6")

+        libraryDependencies ++= Seq("com.thesamet.scalapb" %% "compilerplugin" % "0.11.13")
+        ```
+        * `sbt-protoc` plugin used `protoc` to generate code from Protobuf files
+    * `build.sbt` needs to define the instructions to compile Protobuf definitions into Scala codes
+        * compiles protobuf to scala code
+        ```
+            PB.targets in Compile := Seq(
+              scalapb.gen() -> (sourceManaged in Compile).value
+            )
+        ```
+        * libs
+            ```
+            libraryDependencies ++= {
+              Seq(
+                "io.grpc"                         % "grpc-netty"                      % com.trueaccord.scalapb.compiler.Version.grpcJavaVersion,
+                "com.trueaccord.scalapb"          %% "scalapb-runtime"                % com.trueaccord.scalapb.compiler.Version.scalapbVersion % "protobuf",
+              )
+            }
+            ```
 ## zio-grpc
-* ZIO-gRPC lets you write purely functional gRPC servers and clients
+* lets you write purely functional gRPC servers and clients
-* Supports all types of RPCs (unary, client streaming, server streaming, bidirectional)
+* supports all types of RPCs (unary, client streaming, server streaming, bidirectional)
-* Cancellable RPCs: easily cancel RPCs by calling interrupt on the effect.
-Server will immediately abort execution.
+* easily cancel RPCs by calling interrupt on the effect
+    * server will immediately abort execution
-* ZIO gRPC generates code into the same Scala package that ScalaPB uses
+* generates code into the same Scala package that ScalaPB uses
-    * Since java_package is specified, the Scala package will be the java_package with the proto file name appended to it
-* When you compile the application in SBT (using compile), an SBT plugin named sbt-protoc invokes two code generators.
+* when you compile the application in SBT (using compile), an SBT plugin named sbt-protoc invokes two code generators.
     * The first code generator is ScalaPB which generates case classes for all messages and some gRPC-related code that ZIO-gRPC interfaces with
     * The second generator is ZIO gRPC code generator, which generates a ZIO interface to your service.
         * example: contains ZIO accessor methods that clients can use to talk to a RouteGuide server